rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancer-troubleshooting.md

 You might also want to install the Cloud Monitoring service, which is provided at no cost to monitor the health of the nodes (or virtual instances) that are attached to Cloud Load Balancers.
 For more information, see [Install and configure the Rackspace Monitoring Agent](/how-to/install-and-configure-the-rackspace-monitoring-agent/) and [Rackspace Monitoring checks and alarms](/how-to/rackspace-monitoring-checks-and-alarms/).

-### Keep Cloud Load Balancers resources in the same Datacenter
+### Keep Cloud Load Balancers resources in the same data center

-For the most part, Cloud Load Balancers communicate to attached nodes by using the service net internat protocaol (IP) address.
+For the most part, Cloud Load Balancers communicate to attached nodes by using the service net internet protocol (IP) address.
 Normally, this address is identified as starting with 10.X.X.X.
 This means that the Cloud Load Balancers and any associated nodes must be located in the same data center.
 (This includes testing with a known operational server.)

 ### Use Cloud Load Balancers with RackConnect